BenchAgents: Multi-Agent Systems for Structured Benchmark Creation: More Details on Benchmark Generation ( )

 The \gagent{} takes the agent configuration and data generation plan as input and writes the code to initialise the data generation procedure.
 The data generation procedure is initialised as follows.
 First, the \gagent{} writes functions, \texttt{sample\_parameters()} and \texttt{sample\_constraints(parameters)}, for sampling parameters and constraints.
 Then, the \gagent{} writes a function \texttt{sample\_answer(constraints)} for sampling a candidate answer given the constraints.
 Next, the \gagent{} writes a function \texttt{sample\_availability(parameters, candidate\_answer)} for sampling availability schedules given the parameters and candidate answer.

 During data generation, \gagent{} first runs the code for sampling parameters and constraints.
 Then, \gagent{} sequentially runs the code for sampling a candidate answer and availability.
 Finally, the prompt is generated by \gagent{} with constraints and availability schedules in-context.
 The instance is a triple (\texttt{prompt, parameters, constraints}).
 This procedure is repeated for every instance in the dataset.
+After filtering with \vagent{}, we have 2,000 verified instances in \taskone{}.